Welcome to part one of our three-part blog series on Knee Osteoarthritis (OA).

 Osteoarthritis is a degenerative condition that sees the cartilage in the knee slowly wear away.
 The cartilage in the knee joint becomes rough and breaks down over time, causing an overgrowth of the bone underneath.
 OA gradually develops over many years and can go undetected until you reach the later stages.
 The progression of OA is measured in four stages.

-Stage One – Minor – Little or no Pain or Discomfort
+Stage 1 – Minor – Little or no Pain or Discomfort

 In stage one, there is already a small loss of cartilage (around 10%).
 Osteophytes, small outgrowths of bone, may also start growing in the knee joint.
 While there is some cartilage loss, there is little to no narrowing of the joint space between the bones.

-Stage Two – Mild – Some Pain and Joint Stiffness
+Stage 2 – Mild – Some Pain and Joint Stiffness

 Stage two sees a continuing loss of cartilage and noticeable osteophyte growth.
 While the space between the joints (joint space) remains healthy, the places where the bones make contact starts to harden, along with the surrounding tissues.
 Damage to the knee joint at this stage is still minor; the bones are not rubbing or scraping against each other.